guillaumem-theodo/aws-workout/README.md

 All these workouts execute on **YOUR AWS account**.
 Many of these workouts induce costs.

-You are responsible to delete workouts and/or created resources, services or components at the end of the workout.
+You are responsible to delete workouts and created resources, services or components at the end of the workout.
 Otherwise, AWS will bill you...

-We highly suggest you creating a budget and alerting in your AWS account.
+I highly suggest you creating a budget and budget alerts in your AWS account.
 Follow this AWS [tutorial](https://docs.aws.amazon.com/cost-management/latest/userguide/budgets-create.html)

+👉 NB: many resources and components created using the provided stacks are tagged with a `Purpose` Tag.
+You will be able to list all resources, using the AWS Tag Manager in AWS Console.

 ## LET'S START
 ### 🚀 Set up your AWS profile 🚀
-First follow [this documentation](./doc/install-aws.md) to set up a `aws-workout` AWS profile on your computer.
+First follow [this documentation](./doc/install-aws.md) to set up an `aws-workout` AWS profile on your computer.
 All shell commands provided in these tutorials require this profile.

+### 🚀 AWS EC2 key pairs 🚀
+Some workouts will create EC2 that requires SSH key pairs to log-in.
+Follow this tutorial to create and inject a keypair in AWS [Key Pair](./doc/keypair.md).

 ### 🚀 How to perform Workouts ? 🚀

-You can perform Workouts with two modes:
+You can perform Workouts with two technical stacks:
-- **Terraform**: you will see basics of **Terraform** and **Terragrunt** while learning AWS [intro terraform](https://www.terraform.io/intro/index.html)
+- **Terraform**: you will see basics of **Terraform** and **Terragrunt** while learning AWS.
+[See Terraform](https://www.terraform.io/intro/index.html)
-- **AWS CloudFormation**: you will see basics of **CloudFormation** while learning AWS [intro cloudformation](https://aws.amazon.com/fr/cloudformation/getting-started/)
+- **AWS CloudFormation**: you will see basics of **CloudFormation** while learning AWS.
+[See Cloudformation](https://aws.amazon.com/fr/cloudformation/getting-started/)

 These workouts do not intend to show **Terraform** or **CloudFormation** best practices.

-There are very tiny differences between the two modes:
+There are differences between the two modes.
+For example:
 - Some workouts require components/services deployed in multiple regions.
 Terraform supports multi-region Stacks, whereas CloudFormation requires one stack per region.
 - Terraform allows modifying default objects (routes...) whereas CloudFormation does not.

 ⚠️ YOU CAN NOT SWITCH FROM TERRAFORM TO CLOUDFORMATION (or reverse) ⚠️
-- **Terraform** Workouts may require states from the previous ones (stored in S3 bucket).
+- **Terraform** workouts may require states from the previous workouts (stored in Terraform State S3 bucket).
-- **Cloudformation** Workouts may require Stack outputs from previous ones (stored in AWS CloudFormation Stacks). ️
+- **Cloudformation** workouts may require stack outputs from previous workouts (stored in AWS CloudFormation Stacks). ️

-### AWS EC2 key pairs
-Some workouts will create EC2 that requires SSH key pairs to log-in.
-Follow this tutorial to create and inject a keypair in AWS [Key Pair](./doc/keypair.md).

-## Tutorials
-### Terraform Workouts
+## Terraform Workouts
-If you want to use TERRAFORM versions, please install [Terraform CLI](./doc/install-terraform.md).
+If you want to use TERRAFORM versions, please install [Terraform and Terragrunt CLI](./doc/install-terraform.md).

 #### 🚧 To apply a Terraform Workout Step:
-In order to apply a tutorial use the **run-tutorial.sh** command.
+In order to apply a workout use the **run-tutorial.sh** command.

 ```shell
 ./run-tutorial.sh xxxx